meely-ai/adase-api/README.md

 pip install adase-api
 ```
 ### Credentials
-In case you don't have yet the credentials, you can [Sign Up for FREE 14 day trial](https://adalytica.io/signup)
+In case you don't have yet the credentials, you can [Sign Up for free 14 day trial](https://adalytica.io/signup)
 ## Sentiment Open Query
 To use API you need to provide API credentials and search terms
 ```python